 Mental Health Services

 Eligible individuals will have access to a suite of services through the Canadian Centre for Mental Health and Sport (CCMHS).
 Even before filing a complaint, they could be referred to psychologists, psychotherapists and counsellors, mental performance consultants, psychiatrists, and physicians.

 Assistance will be provided to signatories with any review required to their policies in order to integrate the system.
 It will help build capacity of the sport community at large, by providing tools, resources and publications, including model rules and policies.

 REPORT AN INCIDENT

-The Office of the Sport Integrity Commissioner (OSIC) receives complaints about alleged violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).
+The Office of the Sport Integrity Commissioner (OSIC) receives complaints/reports about alleged violations of the Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS).